sgwasira/pirple-homework-assignment-2/README.md

 }
 ```

 Note: item should be a valid pizza name from the list of available pizzas.
-It allows multiple to add multiple pizzas with same name to the cart.
-After adding the shoppingcart array of the user object is updated.
+It allows multiple to add multiple pizzas with the same name to the cart.
+After that the shoppingcart array of the user object is updated.

 #### [DELETE] http://localhost:3000/cart